-The proposed project involves upgrading the athletic fields with state-of-the-art synthetic turf, new lighting, two scoreboards, and perimeter walkways.
-The two fields will be separated by removable netting along the center, with additional netting along the end lines for ball safety.
-The project will also include ADA/AAB-compliant routes from the fields to the school building and improved pedestrian pathways to Mooney Road.
-Terraced seating will be provided along the hillside, and ADA/AAB-compliant parking will be located adjacent to the school.
+The proposed project involves upgrading the athletic fields with one full size state-of-the-art synthetic turf, and one youth synthetic turf field, new lighting, two scoreboards, and walkways.
+The two fields will be separated by a walkway in between.
+The project will also include ADA/AAB-compliant routes from the fields to the school building.
+Terraced seating will be provided along the hillside, and ADA/AAB-compliant parking will be striped on the existing pavement located adjacent to the school.